ray-project/ray/doc/source/serve/api/rest_api.md

 ### `GET "/api/serve/deployments/status"`

 Gets the Serve application's current status, including all the deployment statuses.
-See the [status schema](serve-rest-api-response-schema) for the response's JSON schema.
+See [status schema](serve-rest-api-response-schema) for the response's JSON schema.

 **Example Request**: